guevaraya/WallStreatDailyPaper/README.md

-# WallStreatDailyPaper
+# WallStreetJournal
-Wall Streat Daily Paper
+Wall Street Journal Daily Paper
+This is just for learning English